HypothesisWorks/hypothesis/hypothesis-python/docs/examples.rst

 This is an example of some tests for pytz which check that various timezone conversions behave as you would expect them to.
-These tests should all pass, and are mostly a demonstration of some useful sorts of thing to test with Hypothesis, and how the hypothesis-datetime extra package works.
+These tests should all pass, and are mostly a demonstration of some useful sorts of thing to test with Hypothesis, and how the :func:`~hypothesis.strategies.datetimes` strategy works.

 .. doctest::

     >>> from datetime import timedelta
     >>> from hypothesis.extra.pytz import timezones
+    >>> from hypothesis.strategies import datetimes

     >>> # The datetimes strategy is naive by default, so tell it to use timezones
     >>> aware_datetimes = datetimes(timezones=timezones())